RomanLut/hx_espnow_rc/doc/d1_mini_rx_standalone.md

 # Replacing PCB antena

 PCB antena provides range < 200m.
-It can be replaced with dipole or whip antenna for better range (~300m).
+It can be replaced with dipole or whip antenna for better range.

 Remove PCB antena with dremel leaving only two solder pads for GND and signal.
 Solder Dipole antenna according to picture below.